 Leadership and Development Spotlight Presenter

 As part of the AIISP Leadership Development Spotlight series, we are always looking to learn about student’s current research projects, internships, and other enriching experiences.
 Presentations are done by students, for students.
-Share a brief description of your recent experience with Wayva Waterman Lyons, and learn how your presentation helps your peers and furthers your own professional development.
+Share a brief description of your recent experience with the Student Support Specialist, and learn how your presentation helps your peers and furthers your own professional development.

 AIISP Ambassador Program

 The AIISP Ambassador Program is a group of students who support and embody the goals of the AIISP while engaging with unique opportunities at events all year long.
-The program is set to begin spring 2021; if you’re interested, please aiisp [at] cornell.edu (contact us) today!
+Ambassadors represent the AIISP at information sessions on-campus and out in communities around New York State.
+If you’re interested, please aiisp [at] cornell.edu (contact us) today!

 Akwe:kon Leadership & Professional Development Opportunities